Charles the Bold: Battle of Grandson

-However, the rest of Charles's army mistook his tactical retreat for a complete withdrawal.
-Around this time, the rest of the Swiss army had reached the valley, announcing their arrival by bellowing their horns.
-The Burgundians panicked and abandoned their positions, ignoring Charles's pleas to stay in line.
-The panicking army even forsook their camp at Grandson, leaving it for the Swiss to capture.
-The Battle of Grandson became a humiliating defeat for Charles the Bold, as his army's cowardice had caused him the loss of many valuable treasures and all of his artillery and supplies.
+The rest of Charles's army mistook his tactical retreat for a full withdrawal.
+As the main Swiss force reached the valley, sounding their horns, the Burgundians panicked and abandoned their positions despite Charles's attempts to keep them in order.
+They also abandoned their camp at Grandson, leaving it for the Swiss to capture.
+The Battle of Grandson was a humiliating defeat for Charles: he lost many valuable treasures, along with his artillery and supplies.
 For two or three days after the battle, Charles refused any food or drink.
-By 4 March, he began to reorganize his army in hopes of giving battle two weeks later.
+By 4 March, he began reorganising his army in the hope of fighting again within two weeks.